 Glades Middle School uses data to provide and differentiate instruction to meet the diverse needs of its students.
 Teachers participate in data chats as departments individually and with administration.
-Data is disaggregate and integrated in order to better create lesson that focus on specific learning targets.
+Data is dis-aggregate and integrated in order to better create lessons that focus on specific learning targets.
 Additionally, students participate in mini-conferences where they have the opportunity to take ownership of their learning and their progress.
-Students look at their own data and are able to set goal that will assist them in succeeding and attaining proficient levels on state assessments.
-In addition, the language arts and mathematics classes are scheduled into the computer lab on a rotational basis to infuse technology in the learning process.
-Faculty members will be participating in professional development that is centered on differentiated instruction and the Gradual Release Model in order to better embed instructional strategies.
+Students look at their own data and are able to set goals that will assist them in succeeding and attaining proficient levels on state assessments.
+In addition, the language arts and mathematics classes are scheduled into the computer lab on a rotational basis to infuse technology in the learning process and the use of the iReady program.
+Faculty members will be participating in professional development that is centered on increasing students by improving core instruction in all content areas.